George Meyer

 George Meyer (born 1956) is an American producer and writer.
-Meyer is best known for his work on The Simpsons, where he led the group script rewrite sessions.
-He has been publicly credited with "thoroughly shap[ing] ... the comedic sensibility" of the show.
+Meyer is best known for his work on The Simpsons, where he served as a scriptwriter and gag writer (for which he is credited as a producer) and led the show's communal rewriting process for much of its earlier run.
+He wrote such episodes as "Homer the Heretic" and "Bart's Inner Child" and has been publicly credited with "thoroughly shap[ing] ... the comedic sensibility" of the show.

 Raised in Tucson, Meyer attended Harvard University.
 There, after becoming president of the Harvard Lampoon, he graduated in 1978 with a degree in biochemistry.
 Abandoning plans to attend medical school, Meyer attempted to make money through dog racing but failed after two months.
 After a series of short-term jobs he was hired in 1981 by David Letterman, on the advice of two of Meyer's Harvard Lampoon cowriters, to join the writing team of his show Late Night with David Letterman.

 Meyer left after two seasons and went on to write for The New Show, Not Necessarily the News and Saturday Night Live.
 Tired of life in New York, Meyer moved to Boulder, Colorado where he wrote a screenplay for a film for Letterman to star in.
 The project fell through and Meyer then founded the humor zine Army Man which garnered a strong following, although Meyer ended it after three issues.
 The producer Sam Simon was a fan and he hired Meyer to write for the animated sitcom The Simpsons in 1989.
 He has held a number of positions on the show and also cowrote The Simpsons Movie.
 Meyer is in a relationship with the writer Maria Semple and the two have a daughter.